MsDrashtiSharma/face_reco/README.md

 Hey!!!

 This is a **FACE RECOGNITION ATTENDANCE SYSTEM SOFTWARE**
-In this project i had use **tkinter** GUI where we have used different tkinter inbuilt library
+In this project i had use **tkinter** Python GUI where we have used different tkinter widgets

 **prerequirement -->**